 Not that big on teaching?
 No worries, because you can still use your skills to dazzle those around you.
 If you’re good with your hands, why not make your unique items and sell them either online or in a local store?

-For example, jewelry is always in demand, while a diverse selection of pillows, t-shirts, candles, anything wearable for that matter, as well as edible, can be sold both online and locally.
+For example, jewellery is always in demand, while a diverse selection of pillows, t-shirts, candles, anything wearable for that matter, as well as edible, can be sold both online and locally.

 You can also build your website for this purpose, work with local stores that are happy to help people with disabilities or join an existing online platform such as Etsy, designed for arts and crafts of all sorts.
 Individual items can be sold for a decent price and can in time become your primary source of income, but for starters, it’s best to combine with other skills you have, just until you develop a strong enough brand.